 William V Johnson

-William V. Johnson (b, 1940, Crossville, Tenn.) is an American educator, administrator and educator.
+William V. Johnson (b, 1940, Crossville, Tenn.) is an American conductor, arranger, administrator and educator.

-Professor Johnson served Director of Bands and Coordinator of Instrumental Music at California Polytechnic State University, San Luis Obispo, for 44 years, and was elected Professor Emeritus upon his retirement in 2012.
-He then served as the Musical Director of the San Luis Obispo Wind Orchestra, a group he formed in 1992, and is currently (2016) the president of the World Association for Symphonic Bands and Ensembles (WASBE).
+Professor Johnson served as director of bands and coordinator of instrumental music at California Polytechnic State University, San Luis Obispo, for 44 years, and was elected Professor Emeritus upon his retirement in 2012.
+He then served as the musical director of the San Luis Obispo Wind Orchestra, a group he formed in 1992, and as the president of the World Association for Symphonic Bands and Ensembles (WASBE).

-Professor Johnson dedicates much of his retirement time to arranging symphonic works for wind band that had not been previously arranged or transcribed.
+Professor Johnson dedicates much of his retirement time to arranging symphonic works for wind band that have not been previously arranged or transcribed.

 As a freelance conductor, Professor Johnson has conducted wind ensembles and orchestras in the United States, Japan, Germany, France, The Netherlands, Czech Republic, Great Britain, Switzerland, Austria, New Zealand, Australia, Hong Kong, Israel, Korea, Singapore, China and Ireland.